Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the trapped and near-horizon region on Kerr

 \end{corollary}

-\begin{proof} The pointwise decay bounds for $\psi$ and its first derivatives in the full subextremal Kerr exterior are proved in \cite[Corollary~3.1]{DRSRKerrIII} in the homogeneous case.
-The extension to $\square_{g_{M,a}}\psi=\mathfrak{F}$ follows by the same vector-field argument (or, equivalently, a Duhamel representation), with the contribution of the source term controlled by $\|\mathfrak{F}\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
+\begin{proof} The pointwise decay bounds for $\psi$ and its first derivatives in the slowly rotating Kerr regime follow by restricting the scalar estimates of \cite[Corollary~3.1]{DRSRKerrIII} to the slow range.
+The extension to $\square_{g_{M,a}}\psi=\mathfrak{F}$ follows from the inhomogeneous vector-field estimate, equivalently from a Duhamel representation, with the contribution of the source term controlled by $\|\mathfrak{F}\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
 Restricting to the compact region $\{r\le r_{+}+r_{0}\}$ and using $v=t^{\star}+r=\tau+O(1)$ there yields \eqref{eq:kerr-horizon-pointwise-scalar}. \end{proof}